rkazigit/TKInter-GUI-Assignment/README.md

 Wait for it to finish.
 This installs the library that draws the coloured icons.
 If pip doesn't work, try:
 pip3 install Pillow

 Step 4 — Run the app
-In the VS Code terminal, type: python converter.py
-Or press the ▶ Run button at the top right of VS Code.
+Press the ▶ Run button at the top right of VS Code.
 The converter window will open on your screen.